io12/lambda-cove/content/posts/dependent-types.md

 Isomorphism, propositions are types and proofs are values.
 The concept of "a proposition having a proof" is "a type having a value."
 For example, `true` is a proof of the proposition `bool`, and `10` is a proof of the proposition `int`.
-This isn\'t very meaningful.
+This isn't very meaningful.
 Not all programs are useful when thought of as proofs, and not all proofs are useful when thought of as programs.
 The isomorphism is more useful for fancier types/propositions.